Coaching, Cuddling, Workshops, and Writing

 Coaching is a powerful, co-created process in which coach and client are partners.
 Together we explore your questions, motivations, and desired outcomes with a range of tools.
 In a connection based on trust, curiosity, and compassion, your values, priorities, and strengths shine through, lighting the way towards action.

-You may be suited to pursuing coaching with me if:
+Consider pursuing coaching with me if:

 -